 Green Scene Annual Symposium

 Saturday, March 7, 2015, 8:30 a.m. to 2:30 p.m.

 Waterloo Center for the Arts, Waterloo, Iowa

-A great time is always had by all.
-We have Great Speakers listed below and great shopping with our Garden Marketers.
+A great time was had by all.
+We had Great Speakers listed below and great shopping with our Garden Marketers.

 Garden Market: During the lunch hour and after the last seminar the garden market will be open featuring displays.
 Our speakers and several area retailers will have merchandise for sale.

 We are already making plans for next years Symposium!